serverless/blog/README.md

 ## Markdown Resources

-Read more about how to write [Github flavored markdown](https://guides.github.com/features/mastering-markdown/) and see this handy guide for [how to write in markdown](https://blog.ghost.org/markdown/)
+Our blog posts are written in markdown and support standard [Github flavored markdown](https://guides.github.com/features/mastering-markdown/).
+If you are new to markdown, don't fret, check out this handy [how to guide on writing in markdown](https://blog.ghost.org/markdown/)

 Need a markdown editor?
 Give [stackedit.io](https://stackedit.io/editor), [Byword](https://bywordapp.com/) or [typora](https://www.typora.io/) a spin.

-Need to convert a google doc to markdown?
+Need to convert a Google doc to markdown?
 [Install this chrome extension](https://chrome.google.com/webstore/detail/export-as-markdown/hbojhdcnbcondcdfpfocpkjkfkbnbdad)

 Need to convert HTML to markdown?
 You can use [this handy html to markdown converter](https://domchristie.github.io/to-markdown/)

+Need to convert Word to markdown?
+You can use [this handy Word to Markdown Converter](https://word-to-markdown.herokuapp.com/)